qdrant/landing_page/qdrant-landing/content/documentation/concepts/indexing.md

 A vector index is a data structure built on vectors through a specific mathematical model.
 Through the vector index, we can efficiently query several vectors similar to the target vector.

-Qdrant currently only uses HNSW as a vector index.
+Qdrant currently only uses HNSW as a dense vector index.

 [HNSW](https://arxiv.org/abs/1603.09320) (Hierarchical Navigable Small World Graph) is a graph-based indexing algorithm.
 It builds a multi-layer navigation structure for an image according to certain rules.
 In this structure, the upper layers are more sparse and the distances between nodes are farther.
 The lower layers are denser and the distances between nodes are closer.
 The search starts from the uppermost layer, finds the node closest to the target in this layer, and then enters the next layer to begin another search.
 After multiple iterations, it can quickly approach the target position.